 Kenya is an interesting tourist destination due to its diverse ecosystems.
 While some areas are super green, others possess semi-arid and arid climates.
 In Kenya, the common ecosystems include rainforests, savanna, semi-arid and arid ecosystems.
 Statistics show that 89 percent of Kenya is on semi-arid and arid land.
 Counties on semi-arid land include Laikipia, Kitui, Kwale, Embu, West Pokot, Narok, Meru, Tharaka Nithi, Taita Taveta, Lamu, Makueni, Kilifi and Kajiado.

-There are counties facing extreme dry weather conditions.
+There are counties facing extremely dry weather conditions.
 These counties fall under arid land.
 They include the counties of Isiolo, Baringo, Marsabit, Garissa, Wajir, Mandera, Tana River, Samburu and Turkana.

 Kenya currently has two known deserts: the Chalbi Desert and the Nyiri Desert.
 Chalbi Desert is found in Marsabit County while Nyiri Desert is found in Kajiado County.